gjtucker/PC-Select/README.md

 sh ../working/5k_individuals/sh_src/run.sh
 ```

 Runs the simulation in Table 2.
 Briefly, creates 200 simulated data sets with 5000 individuals and 50000 markers (subsampled from real genotypes) with p = 0.05, 0.005 markers causal and with or without population stratification.
+See manuscript for details.

 To plot results